ofekraf/Sentiment_Analysis_Preposition/README.md

 A minority of studies aim to do he opposite: use computers to better study how humans interact with themselves.
 This humble project aims to do so.
 ###Goals of this project
 A preposition is a word used to link nouns, pronouns, or phrases to other words within a sentence.
-Many such words exist
+Many such words exist, for example: "both", "and", "neither" and so on.

+Here, I aimed to empirically look at a specific subsection of prepositions:

 Some prefer the use of the word 'conjunction' to  describe the  connection of two  clauses, though to avoid the confusion with the boolean meaning, i will stick to the  terminology of prepositions.